College Conference Travel Procedures For the 2020-2021 Academic Year (updated July 1, 2020)

 When completing the conference travel request form, please fill out the form in its entirety.
 In general, an eligible trip should fall in the range specified for the position held.
 Priority will be given to formal roles, i.e. presenting a referred or invited paper; organizing and presiding at a special session of a program; holding a major office in a professional association or society and required to attend its annual meeting; or giving an artistic performance or exhibition and so on.
 Travelers may request funding for a second meeting if meeting the above guidelines or for professional development purposes.

-Travelers wishing to be reimbursed for pre-paid airfare and/or registration prior to conference travel, should submit a Disbursement Voucher to the Dean of the College office (with appropriate documentation) and indicate on the form that this is a travel advance for authorized travel and list the conference and dates.
+Travelers wishing to be reimbursed for pre-paid airfare and/or registration prior to conference travel, should submit an Expense Voucher in Work Day and indicate on the form that this is a travel advance for authorized travel and list the conference and dates.
 This travel advance should then be recorded on the Travel Expense Voucher.

 Travelers must follow the Business Office travel guidelines.
-Travelers must also submit a Travel Expense Voucher for all trip expenses, whether charged to a University credit card, personal credit card or paid by cash or check, within 60 days of return.
+Travelers must also submit an Expense Voucher in Work Day for all trip expenses, whether charged to a University credit card, personal credit card or paid by cash or check, within 60 days of return.
 Please work with your department Administrative Assistant to complete the travel voucher.
-The travel voucher must list every expense associated with the trip; there should be one (1) travel voucher per trip.
-Once a travel voucher has been processed, no additional expenses for that trip can be submitted for reimbursement.
-A spreadsheet may accompany the travel voucher, but cannot replace it.
+T